au-nlp/project-milestone-p2-group12/README.md

 # Preference-Aligned TL;DR Summarization Using Direct Preference Optimization

 ## Abstract
 Traditional summarization models, trained with supervised objectives like maximum likelihood estimation, often optimize for lexical overlap rather than human judgment.
 As a result, their summaries may be fluent yet unfaithful, verbose, or stylistically inconsistent.

-This project explores preference alignment for Reddit TL;DR summarization using **Direct Preference Optimization (DPO)**.
+This project explores preference alignment for Reddit TL;DR summarization using Direct Preference Optimization (DPO).
 Unlike standard fine-tuning, which imitates reference summaries, DPO directly learns to prefer summaries that better reflect human-like preferences—conciseness, coherence, and factual faithfulness.

-We fine-tune a baseline model on the Reddit TL;DR dataset and automatically construct preference pairs (`chosen`, `rejected`) using a combination of ROUGE, BERTScore, and factual-consistency metrics.
-These serve as proxy signals for human judgment.
-The DPO-aligned model is expected to outperform the baseline on both automatic metrics and human win rate, showing that preference alignment can be achieved without manual labeling.
+To overcome the limitations of single-model generation and subjective metric weighting, we introduce a Hybrid Construction Strategy.
+We augment the candidate pool with external models (BART, Pegasus) to increase diversity and employ a Data-Driven Calibration process, where GPT-4 judgments are distilled into optimal weights for ROUGE, BERTScore, and Factuality metrics.
+The final dataset combines Alignment Pairs (Human vs. Model) and Robustness Pairs (Model vs. Model).
+The DPO-aligned model is expected to outperform the baseline on both automatic metrics and human win rate, demonstrating that robust preference alignment can be achieved without large-scale manual labeling.
-This work also investigates the reliability of automatic preference generation and discusses potential limitations and mitigation strategies.

 ---

 ## Contributions

-1. **Automatic Preference Generation Framework**
+1. **Hybrid Candidate Generation Strategy**
-   Develop an automatic pipeline that constructs preference pairs from model-generated summaries using ROUGE, BERTScore, and factuality metrics, reducing the need for costly human annotations.

-2. **Preference Alignment on User-Generated Text**
-   Apply DPO to Reddit TL;DR posts—informal and noisy user-generated content—to evaluate the robustness and generalization of preference alignment in real-world conditions.
+ We mitigate "self-reinforcing bias" by generating candidates not only from the SFT baseline but also from external models (BART, Pegasus).
+This introduces diverse error patterns and stylistic variations, providing richer signals for preference learning.

+2. **LLM-Calibrated Scoring Mechanism**
+   Instead of using arbitrary heuristic weights, we perform LLM Distillation.
+We sample a small subset of data, obtain GPT-4 judgments, and use Grid Search to mathematically calibrate the weights of automatic metrics (ROUGE, BERTScore, Factuality) to align with GPT-4's evaluation criteria.

+3. **Dual-Strategy Preference Construction**
+We construct a mixed dataset comprising Type A (Anchor Alignment) pairs to enforce high-quality human standards and Type B (Self-Correction) pairs to enhance model robustness against hallucinations and repetition.

-3. **Factuality-Aware Evaluation**
+4. **Factuality-Aware Evaluation**
    Integrate factual consistency metrics (SummaC, QAFactEval) into evaluation, quantifying how DPO affects truthfulness and hallucination reduction.

-4. **Analysis of Proxy Preference Validity**
+5. **Analysis of Proxy Preference Validity**
    Provide empirical analysis of whether metric-based preferences approximate human judgments, and propose validation and correction methods.